How to choose the best clothes dryer

 For information on energy ratings and how to use them, see our Energy Rating Labels explained article.

-If your new dryer costs you several thousand more to buy than another, less energy-efficient model, you’ll need to make that money back through lower running costs.
+If your new clothes dryer costs you several thousand more to buy than another, less energy efficient model, you’ll need to make that money back through lower running costs.

-That’s why we calculate life-cycle costs, which show the real cost of a dryer over 10 years.
+That’s why we calculate life-cycle costs, which show the real cost of a clothes dryer over 10 years.
 Inflation and interest rates mean each dollar spent on a dryer now is worth more than a dollar saved through reduced running costs in the future.
-We also factor in a yearly power price hike of 1%.
+We also factor in an estimated yearly power price hike of 1%.

 GUIDE TO THE FIGURE We’ve charted the average 10-year life-cycle costs for the models in each category which perform well enough to earn our recommended tick.
 The intersection of the lines is the number of loads per year required to make heat pump dryers economic with respect to condenser or vented models.
 Results are shown for a 3.5kg load.